More universities reviewing honorary degrees given to Mary Ellen Turpel-Lafond

 Phillip declined to comment further when reached by phone.

-Vancouver Island University announced Tuesday it had accepted Turpel-Lafond’s return of her 2013 honorary degree after the school told her it was under review due to requests from the women’s collective and members of the school community.

-That same day, the University of B.C. issued a statement saying it deeply regrets how it handled the situation.
+The University of B.C. had issued a statement Tuesday saying it deeply regrets how it handled the situation after CBC’s investigation was published.

-The school’s initial response last year said Indigenous identity was not an explicit requirement for Turpel-Lafond’s position at the Indian Residential School History and Dialogue Centre.
+The school’s initial response last year said Indigenous identity was not an explicit requirement for Turpel-Lafond’s position at the residential school dialogue centre.

-But Tuesday’s statement, signed by interim UBC president and vice-chancellor Deborah Buszard and provost and academic vice-president Gage Averill, says the original comment and the university’s silence about its interpretation were seen as constituting support for Turpel-Lafond.
+But the latest statement, signed by interim president and vice-chancellor Deborah Buszard and academic vice-president Gage Averill, said the original comment and UBC’s silence about its interpretation were seen as constituting support for her.

-They expressed concern this harmed the Indigenous community at UBC and beyond.
+They expressed concern that this has harmed the Indigenous community at UBC and beyond.

 “We deeply regret the impact of this and promise to do more now, and in the future.”

-The university is reviewing its approaches to the role of Indigenous status and “truthfulness” in hiring, the statement says.
+The university is reviewing its approaches to the role of Indigenous status and “truthfulness” in hiring, the statement said.

 This report by The Canadian Press was first published Jan.
 18, 2023.